wecbrams/hlt/README.md

 **HealthSync** enables healthcare providers to:

-- Create and manage health programs (e.g., TB, Malaria, HIV).
+- Create and manage health programs.
 - Register new patients/clients easily.
 - Enroll clients into one or multiple health programs.
 - Search for clients by name or ID.